Mills sharp, Bote has 2 RBIs as Cubs beat Reds 3-0

 Reds: CF Nick Senzel could return as soon as this weekend, according to president of baseball operations Dick Williams.
 He was placed on the injured list on Aug.
 19 for an unspecified reason.

 Cubs: RF Jason Heyward was out of the starting lineup for the second straight day.
-Heyward left Sunday night’s 7-3 loss to St. Louis because he was feeling lightheaded and having difficulty breathing. … LHP José Quintana (left lat inflammation) and RHP Tyler Chatwood (strained right forearm) each played catch before the game. … LHP Andrew Chafin (left finger sprain) threw off a mound Monday and “looked really good,” manager David Ross said.
+Heyward left Sunday night’s 7-3 loss to St. Louis because he was feeling lightheaded and having difficulty breathing.
+Ross said he has passed each of his medical tests and could play Wednesday. … LHP José Quintana (left lat inflammation) and RHP Tyler Chatwood (strained right forearm) each played catch before the game. … LHP Andrew Chafin (left finger sprain) threw off a mound Monday and “looked really good,” Ross said.

 UP NEXT

-Cubs right-hander Yu Darvish (7-1, 1.44 ERA) goes for his eighth straight win Wednesday.
-Darvish, one of the front-runners for the NL Cy Young Award, has a sparkling 0.98 ERA during his win streak.
+Darvish (7-1, 1.44 ERA) goes for his eighth straight win Wednesday.
+He has a sparkling 0.98 ERA during his win streak.
 Trevor Bauer (3-3, 2.05 ERA) pitches for Cincinnati.
 The right-hander was terrific at the beginning of the season, but he is 0-3 with a 4.08 ERA in his last three starts.

 Jay Cohen can be reached at https://twitter.com/jcohenap